-Turn off all cell phones, pagers, and other personal communication devices before the start of class.
-Do not use such devices during class.
+Turn off all laptops, cell phones, and other personal communication devices before the start of class.
+These devices are not allowed in class unless otherwise directed by the instructor.

 Academic Integrity

 Students in RHET 1302 are expected to maintain a high level of responsibility and academic honesty.
 It is critically important you produce original written work and document all sources accurately using MLA format.